dritter/blog/_posts/howto/2015-06-12-git-setup-in-ubuntu.md

 - Creating a token
 - Setting up the token
 - First time initialization
-- 3 Simple Steps / 2 Quick Steps
+- 3 Simple Steps in ST3
-    - Rename a git folder
-    - Remove directory from git and local
-    - Remove directory from git but NOT local

 <!-- /MarkdownTOC -->